cdubbs512/SAT_or_ACT_in_Texas/README.md

 The data we were provided with composed of the average scores of each tests’ sections and the overall composite scores.
 I cleaned it accordingly, conducted exploratory data analysis on it, used Tableau to visualize the data, and analyzed the data using descriptive and inferential statistics.

-My presentation is as follows and the link to the project can be found here on GitHub.
+The following is the context of the problem I sought to see if the data provided would allow us to address.

 # Introduction - A Texas Size Opportunity for the College Board